Om3rR3ich/CTF-Writeups/Google CTF 2022/Treebox/README.md

 CTF{CzeresniaTopolaForsycja}
 ```

-**P.S.** This challenge is probably the only time I was *delighted* to see an exception, instead of being frustrated :)
+**P.S.** This challenge is probably the only time we were *delighted* to see an exception, instead of being frustrated :)